asaje379/vue3-editor-ts/README.md

 # Vue3Editor

-> An easy-to-use but yet powerful and customizable rich text editor powered by Quill.js and Vue.js
+> An easy-to-use but yet powerful and customizable rich text editor powered by Quill.js, Vue.js and Typescript

 > This project is built on `vue2-editor`, please see its doc.